ML4BM-Lab/GraphEmb/Models/DDR/README.md

 docker cp ddr_benchmark:/ddr/DATASETS/Yamanishi_NR/PostSNF/results_nr.out
 ```

-## Evaluation with Sp,Sd and St splits
+## Evaluation with Sp, Sd and St splits

 This model already incorporates this splits into its pipeline, so it has not required further modifications.